aws-samples/serverless-patterns/lambda-streaming-ttfb-write-sam-with-dynamodb/README.md

    - Enter the desired AWS Region
    - Allow SAM CLI to create IAM roles with the required permissions.

-1. Once you have run `sam deploy --guided` mode once and saved arguments to a configuration file `samconfig.toml`, you can use `sam deploy` in future to use these defaults.
+1. After running `sam deploy --guided` mode once and saving arguments to a configuration file `samconfig.toml`, you can use `sam deploy` in future to use these defaults.

 AWS SAM deploys a Lambda function with streaming support and a function URL